Fix: ‘A JNI Error Has Occurred’ in Minecraft

 JNI error has occurred in Minecraft

-In most documented cases, this particular error happens when you attempt to launch Minecraft or a Minecraft server on a PC that doesn’t have Java 16 or newer installed.
-Keep in mind that starting with Minecraft build 21w19, you will need to have Java’s 16 JDK version installed on your PC, otherwise, the game will not launch.
+In nearly all reported cases, users encounter this error because they are attempting to launch Minecraft or a Minecraft server on a PC that does not have Java 16 or a newer version installed.
+Since Minecraft build 21w19, the game requires Java 16 JDK or later.
+Without the correct version installed, Minecraft will not launch.

-1. Ensure that the Minecraft launcher (Tlauncher or any other) is completely closed before moving to the next step below.
+1. Ensure that your Minecraft launcher (TLauncher or any other launcher you use) is completely closed before proceeding.

-2. Open your default browser and visit the download page of the Java 15 Development kit.
+2. Open your preferred web browser and visit the Java 16 Development Kit download page.

-3. Once you’re inside, make sure the Windows tab is selected, then scroll all the way down to the Windows x64 Compressed archive and click on the associate Download hyperlink.
+3. On the download page, ensure that the Windows tab is selected.
+Then, scroll down to locate the Windows x64 Compressed archive and click on the corresponding Download link.

-Downloading the x65 compressed archive of the Java 16 JDK
+Downloading the x64 compressed archive of the Java 16 JDK

-4. At the confirmation prompt, check the box associated with I reviewed and accept the Oracle Technology Network License Agreement for Oracle Java SE, then click on the Download button below.
+4. When prompted, agree to the terms by selecting the checkbox for I reviewed and accept the Oracle Technology Network License Agreement for Oracle Java SE, then click the Download button.

 Unzip the Java JDK

-6. Once the extraction process is complete, navigate to the location where you extracted the JDK and copy it on your clipboard by right-clicking on it and choosing Copy from the context menu.
+6. Once extraction is complete, navigate to the extracted JDK folder.
+Right-click the folder and choose Copy from the context menu.

 C:\Program Files\Java

-8. Wait until the copying operation is complete, then close the window and double-click on your Minecraft launcher once again (TLauncher or other).
+8. Wait for the copying process to finish.
+Once done, close the window and reopen your Minecraft launcher (TLauncher or other).

-9. Once you’re inside the launcher, click on the settings icon, then click on Settings from the context menu.
+9. Inside the Minecraft launcher, click the settings icon and then select Settings from the menu.

 Accessing the Settings menu of the Minecraft launcher

-10. Inside the Settings menu, ensure that the Minecraft Settings is selected at the top, then click the Browse button associated with Java path.
+10. In the Settings menu, ensure Minecraft Settings is selected at the top.
+Then, click the Browse button beside Java path.

 C:\Program Files\Java\jdk-16.0.2\bin

-Remove the broken System Path variable for Java
+2. Remove the Broken System Path Variable for Java

-Note: The instructions below should work on every recent Windows version including Windows 7, Windows 8.1, Windows 10, and Windows 11.
+Note: These instructions apply to all recent versions of Windows, including Windows 7, Windows 8.1, Windows 10, and Windows 11.

-1. Press Windows key + R to open up a Run dialog box.
-Next, type ‘sysdm.cpl’ inside the text box and press Enter to open up the System Properties window.
+1. Press Windows key + R to open the Run dialog box.
+Type ‘sysdm.cpl’ in the text box and press Enter to open the System Properties window.

 Open up the System Properties window

-Note: If you are prompted by the User Account Control prompt, click Yes to grant admin access.
+Note: If prompted by the User Account Control, click Yes to allow administrative access.

-2. Once you’re finally inside the System Properties window, click on the Advanced tab, then click on Environment variables (under Startup and Recovery).
+2. In the System Properties window, go to the Advanced tab and click on Environment Variables found under Startup and Recovery.

 Open up System Variables menu